-Garnbret dominates to win climbing’s first Olympic gold
+Climbing GOAT: Garnbret wins Olympic gold in climbing

-TOKYO (AP) — Slovenia’s Janja Garnbret lived up to her billing as the world’s best female climber.

-The 22-year-old Slovenian dominated at the Tokyo Games on Friday night, winning two of three disciplines to earn the sport’s inaugural Olympic gold.
+Garnbret lived up to her billing as the world’s best female climber, dominating at the Tokyo Games on Friday night to earn Olympic gold.

+“A lot of people have said that,” Garnbret said.
+“Now I can say that myself.”

 Garnbert finished fifth in the speed discipline, her weakest event, then topped two of three “problems” to win bouldering.
 She capped a muggy night at Aomi Urban Sports Park by reaching 37 holds to win lead and wrap up gold.

-The six-time world champion finished with five points — the total of her finishes multiplied together — to beat Japan’s Miho Nonaka by 31 points.
+The six-time world champion finished with five points — the total of her finishes multiplied together — to win by 31 points.

+“This is the first time climbing is in the Olympics and it’s the first Olympic gold medal, so this means a lot to me,” she said.
+“And I know how much I put in.”

 The inclusion of speed in climbing’s Olympic debut was met with pushback by most of the competitive climbing community.